-In operation since 1998, the Port of Salalah has benefitted from over USD 800 million in investment and is now one of the world's largest trans-shipment ports, capable of handling over 5 million TEUs per annum.
+In operation since 1998, the Port of Salalah has benefitted from over USD 800 million in investment and is now one of the world's largest trans-shipment ports.
 Salalah offers world-class terminal capabilities for liquid bulk and mineral bulk handling.

-The Port is managed and operated by Salalah Port Services Company, a joint venture between ASYAD and APM Terminals, one of the world’s largest container terminal operators.
+The Port is managed and operated by Salalah Port Services Company, a public listed company with main shareholders between Asyad and APM Terminals, one of the world’s largest container terminal operators.

 Strategically located directly adjacent to the main East-West Shipping Lane, Salalah provides the region’s fastest access point to the wider Middle East, Indian subcontinent and East Africa.
 The port is situated well-away from the Straits of Hormuz – reducing carrier insurance premiums and overall freight costs.

 Port customers benefit from a container terminal with 7 berths, a general cargo terminal with 12 berths and a liquid jetty with 2 berths -with up to 18 meters draft it regularly accommodates the world’s largest container ships.

 Operations are supported by state-of-the-art freight handling infrastructure, a 2.4 km container-berth quay with additional growth capacity, dedicated petrochemical jetties and a more than 3 km long quay for the general cargo terminal – which is able to receive all types of commercial carriers, cruise liners and bulk tankers, as well as other types of cargo vessels.